 This is wrong and potentially harmful.
 I know, despite reassurances that PC gaming isn’t as daunting and technically involving as it once was, with lots of streamlining and convenience features being developed for PC (and even making their way to consoles!), it’s easy to forget sometimes that there are still significant parts of PC gaming that throw some technical jargon at you that, without an understanding of computer graphics, you probably won’t understand.

-Whilst you don’t necessarily need to even bother yourself worrying about what these settings mean with most games offering optimised defaults, and both AMD and NVIDIA offering systems to apply optimised settings for your games, you are still expected to learn somethings to get on well with PC gaming.
+Whilst you don’t necessarily need to even bother yourself worrying about what these settings mean with most games offering optimised defaults, and both AMD and NVIDIA offering systems to apply optimised settings for your games, you are still expected to learn some things to get on well with PC gaming.

 However, there are a lot of people that do get involved in PC gaming because of the allure of a better graphical experience - so they want to be involved in messing with the settings.
 The problems begin when people believe settings on a PC game shouldn’t exceed the high end hardware they have - this belief makes people crank the settings all the way to the maximum.

-This attitude to PC game settings is harmful because it discourages developers from including ultra enthusiast settings because their games are called "unoptimised" because people don’t understand the capability of their hardware, they receive support requests, they get bad PR and generally a game that is wrongly criticised.
+This attitude to PC game settings is harmful because it discourages developers from including ultra enthusiast settings because their games are labeled "unoptimised" because people don’t understand the capability of their hardware, they receive support requests, they get bad PR and generally a game that is wrongly criticised.

 Lowering settings is okay